Bejun Mehta

-Bejun Mehta (born 29 June 1968) is an American countertenor.
+Bejun Mehta (born 29 June 1968) is an American countertenor and voice teacher.
 He has been awarded the Echo Klassik, the Gramophone Award, Le Diamant d’Opera Magazine, the Choc de Classica, the Traetta Prize, and been nominated for the Grammy Award, the Laurence Olivier Award, and the Preis der Deutschen Schallplattenkritik.
 Writing in the Süddeutsche Zeitung, Michael Stallknecht called him "arguably the best counter tenor in the world today."

 Early life and family

 Mehta was born in Laurinburg, North Carolina, and grew up in Ann Arbor, Michigan.
-His father, Dady Mehta, a pianist born in Shanghai, China, to Indian parents, is a cousin of conductor Zubin Mehta.
+His father, Dady Mehta, a pianist born in Shanghai, China, to Parsi parents from India, is a cousin of conductor Zubin Mehta.
 His father was professor of piano at Eastern Michigan University.
 His mother, Martha Ritchey Mehta of Altoona, Pennsylvania, was a soprano and journalist who worked in the development office of the University of Michigan Museum of Art, and she was her son's first voice teacher.
 His brother, Navroj Mehta, is a violinist and the artistic director of the Ventura Music Festival.